steAz/Task-manager/README.md

 # Task-manager
-Task manager realized in WPF.
+Task manager realized in MVVM pattern in WPF.